sohanmaheshwar/amplify-rekognition-workshop/part_2/README.md

 Successfully added resource imageStorage locally
 ```

+2. #### Push changes to backend

-2. Now update your backend by running this command:
+Now update your backend by running this command:

 ~~~
 amplify push